raf’s second outing for calvin klein mixed american horror with american beauty

 Few countries encapsulate as many paradoxes as America.
 Raf Simons took this as the overriding theme for his second season as Chief Creative Officer of Calvin Klein.
 If the opening looks of this collection picked up last season's marching band meets cowboy uniforms, rendered in luxurious, heavy silks, it quickly turned into an exploration of America's contradictions and conflicts.
 Or "American dream, American horror," in Raf's words.

-These juxtapositions and contrasts on the catwalk were reflecting in the ceiling, a site specific installation by long-term Raf collaborator Sterling Ruby.
+These juxtapositions and contrasts on the catwalk were reflected in the ceiling, a site specific installation by long term Raf collaborator Sterling Ruby.
 Dangling above the runway were the aforementioned pom-poms, as well as CK ribbons, axes, and buckets (filled with blood, perhaps, a la Carrie?).

 "Fashion tries to hide the horror and embrace only beauty," Raf explained in the show notes.
 "But they are both a part of life.
 This collection is a celebration of that: a celebration of American life."